delawaremathguy/ShoppingList14/README.md

 * Almost all of the attribute names for the `Item` and `Location` entities are different from before, and are "fronted" using (computed) variables in the Item and Location classes.
 Example: the Item entity has a `name_` attribute (an *optional* String) in the Core Data model, but we define a set/get variable `name` in Item+Extensions.swift of type `String` to make it available to all code outside of the Core Data bubble, as it were, to read and write the name.
 (Reading `name` does a nil-coalesce of the optional `name_` property of the Item class in Swift.)
 You will read about this strategy of fronting Core Data attributes in code comments.

-* This updated app has added a version 2 and then also a version 3 to the Core Data datamodel, to handle these renaming issues and to add a dateLastPurchased attribute to every Item.
+* This updated app has added a version 2 and then also a version 3 to the Core Data data model, to handle these renaming issues and to add a dateLastPurchased attribute to every Item.
 (It is a lightweight migration.)

 ### App Architecture